-All candidates who sit for a CFA Program exam are provided with a "pass" or "did not pass" exam result and a summary of their performance in each topic area.
+Each candidate who sits for a CFA Program exam is provided with a "pass" or "did not pass" exam result as well as detailed information on their performance.

 After candidates receive their exam result, they may register for the next exam.
 We encourage candidates who do not pass to use the exam result information to guide their studies and to re-take the exam at a later date.
 Candidates can take as much time as they need before registering for the next exam.